ictineo/inaturalist-wordpress/readme.txt

-Developed by Projecte Ictineo SCCL (http://projecteictineo.com), with the contribution of Albert Caballero (aka bacterio)
+Developed by Projecte Ictineo SCCL (http://projecteictineo.com), with the contribution of Albert Caballero

 Requieres